neubauerseth/mi349-finalProject/README.md

 # mi349-finalProject
 This is my Final Project for my MI 349 Class

+# Overview
+For the MI 349 final project you will be required to create a multi-page personal or business website using the tools you've learned this semester.
+The site should be complete–from and copy and a development standpoint–and fully hosted on a Netlify domain.
+The personal aspect of the site can be anything you choose.
+Most students put together a portfolio, resume, or informational page about themselves–but the choice is yours.

+# Attention to Detail
+The most important part of the final project is your attention to detail in the work.
+Because it's only a small site, it's important that your writing be thoughtful and clear, the images you use be professional, and the overall quality of your markup and style be high.
+Part of your grade will be basic requirements (e.g. does this pass a validation test), the other part will be subjective and graded based on overall effort and quality of the final work.

 # Requirements
 ### Your final project must include the following: